 Employment Support Allowance

-- To start a claim for ESA you need a note from your GP to confirm that you are not fit for work.
+- To claim ESA you need a ‘fit note’ from your GP that says you are unwell.

 Need practical advice & info?
 We can help.

 Contact our Advice team about mental health & related issues

 0300 5000 927 Monday - Friday 9.30am - 4pm, not including bank holidays